CNT Course Policies and Procedures

 A numerical score for the written exam will be automatically provided only to those candidates who do not pass.
 CCAHM will not disclose which exam items were answered incorrectly, nor will CCAHM grant access to exam items outside of the secure testing environment.
 Doing so would compromise exam integrity and validity.

-CCAHM will not provide individualized feedback or scores for practical exams.
+Candidates will be given access to their final scores for each of the six steps of the practical exam after receiving their exam results.
+However, CCAHM will not provide additional individualized feedback for practical exams.
 The purpose of the practical exam is to ensure that practitioners can safely administer acupuncture treatment.
 The exam itself is not a learning exercise/opportunity.
 Candidates should only schedule their practical exam once they feel they have a thorough understanding of Clean Needle Technique and can carry it out with minimal to no errors.

 Fees: